popul/backend-takehome/README.md

 ## Introduction

-As you probably heard during you first interview, takeoff labs produces social consumer apps.
+As you probably heard during your first interview, Takeoff Labs builds social consumer apps.
-Among other things, it means that we have a lot of users spreaded accross the world.
+Among other things, it means that we have a lot of users spreaded arround the world.

 We often want to send our users notifications, emails etc.<br/>
-Most of the time in real time, a new message notification for example, and sometimes with some delay, like when we want the user to receive a notification at a particular time of the day.
+Most of the time in real time (e.g. a new message notification) but also sometimes with a delay (e.g. when we want to reengage our users with push notifications received at a given date and time).

-Also most of our users are overseas.
-It means that they live in various timezones, and we often have to take it into account when scheduling tasks.
+Moreover since most users are abroad, they might have different timezones which we may want to consider when scheduling particular tasks.

 ## Instructions

-In this test you will be asked to implement a solution for the latter, simplified as a task scheduling problem.
+In this test you will be asked to implement a solution for the second type of notification: namely those that are scheduled.

-Your task will be to code a very simple REST API with a unique endpoint that listens on `localhost:3001`.
+Your task will be to implemented a very simple REST API with a unique endpoint that listens on `localhost:3001`.

 This endpoint should be `POST /user` (body described below).